bgevko/bogdan-os/README.md

 ### Tasks

+- Tests for single item drag and drop
+  - Within bounds on the desktop
+  - Out of bounds on the desktop
+  - Onto another folder icon on the desktop
+  - Onto another file icon on the desktop (invalid)
+  - from the desktop to a folder
+  - from desktop to a deeply nested folder
+  - from desktop to invalid drop targets: file, window, window title bar, resize handles, taskbar

 ### Window

 - If the viewport is smaller than the Window's minimum size, a different window should render to tell the user that the given program does not support the current viewport size.